Home Inspection, Roofing

 Roofers use drones for many purposes during a roofing project.
 One of the primary uses of a drone on a roofing project is making assessments while construction is underway.

-The drone operated by a skilled assessor can make assessments on the go and can view any part of the project at any time.
+The drone operated by a skilled assessor can make assessments on the go and view any part of the project at any time.
 Without a drone, this requires an entire team to accomplish.

 This imaging equipment can also identify damage and danger that the rest of the team may not notice.